 - an executive dashboard with consolidated key performance indicators.

-Practical, concrete guidance around leadership, change management, governance, and organizational development to maximize the adoption and consistent use of the management system.
+Along with learning how to develop these powerful tools, participants receive practical, concrete guidance around leadership, change management, governance, and organizational development to support the adoption and disciplined use of this management system.

-Participants will capture the most benefit if they adopt the entire Accelerator platform as their central, permanent management system.
+Participants will capture the most benefit if they adopt this entire growth and impact platform as their central, permanent management architecture.
 It works best when all staff and board know it and use it.
-If the methodology has to compete with multiple other initiatives, efforts or strategies, the risk of failure (flat growth, no organizational change or improved impact) increases dramatically.
+If the methodology has to compete with multiple other initiatives, efforts or change initiatives, the risk of failure (flat growth, no organizational change or improved impact) increases dramatically.

 Organizations that can apply the methodology with fidelity can capture near-term benefits like improved fundraising, heightened morale, a more focused and engaged board, and better organization-wide teamwork in as little as 3-6 months.